Top 11 ERP Systems for Businesses in Canada | 2026

 It empowers businesses to manage their finances, sales, manufacturing, projects, services, and supply chain.
 These comprehensive features allow businesses to adapt tailor-made solutions according to their needs.

 Additionally, Business Central is embedded with modern technologies that include AI, BI, and ML to offer various business-centric features.
-D365 BC is embedded with Copilot, which allows you to communicate through chats and resolve user queries in no time.
+Business Central with Copilot, which allows you to communicate through chats and resolve user queries in no time.
 You just need to open chat and add a prompt for any help.

 Disadvantages: